Appalachian

 Project Manager

-Daniela is a West Virginia native with a Master’s of Science in Nutrition Education who has dedicated her career to program management within healthcare and non-profit organizations.
-Her background includes working on a national coalition for health equity, as well as for a non-profit dedicated to representing vulnerable and underserved populations.
-Daniela’s experience growing up in rural West Virginia fuels her dedication to promoting health equity and improving the quality of care for underserved populations.
+Daniela is a West Virginia native with a Master of Science in Nutrition Education who has dedicated her career to program management within healthcare and non-profit organizations.
+Her background includes working on a national coalition for health care improvement, as well as for large provider support grant programs.
+Daniela’s lived experience being born and raised in Appalachia fuels her dedication to promoting rural health and improving the quality of care for rural populations.

 Kayla Combs RHRC Regional Liaison